bhumi-31/AI-InvestMent-Research-Engine/README.md

 # How to Run

-## Option 1 — Use the Deployed Version
+## Option 1 – Use the Deployed Application

 Frontend